Written by Progressive Nutritional

 Sea vegetables such as spirulina, chlorella, kelp, and other Blue-Green algae are another important source of phytonutrients often overlooked in most modern diets.
 This subset of green foods has important health benefits, including improving the ability of the body to fight infections, eliminating toxins from the body, and reducing the symptoms of many health conditions.

 Green foods and phytonutrients provide several health benefits for your body.
 From building the immune system to balancing your pH, getting proper amounts of these foods can drastically improve your health.

 - Carotenoids: This group contains substances such as alpha-carotene, beta-carotene, lycopene, and lutein.
 Alpha- and beta- carotene are converted into Vitamin A, an essential vitamin for eye health.
 Lutein has also been shown to improve eye health, preventing cataracts and macular degeneration.

 - Flavonoids: These phytonutrients act in the body to reduce inflammation.
-They can help prevent chronic disease, such as asthma and heart disease.

 - Ellagic acid: Found in berries and other foods, these phenols protect the body's cells from oxidative stress.

 - Resveratrol: This substance is found in grapes and wine and has been shown to have antioxidant and anti-inflammatory effects.

 The measure of acid - alkaline balance in foods is measured with the Potential Renal Acid Load, or PRAL.
 Some foods that have been shown to have the highest alkaline PRAL values are:

 - barley greens

 All important green foods!
 A diet rich in these foods can help reverse the damaging effects of acidic foods, neutralizing the pH balance within the body.